deeja/Pigeon/Notes.md

 ###Zip files
 Take provided filenames
 Add files to temp zip file

-- in: file names
+- in: file names DONE
-- in: output file name
+- in: -output file name- (uses a stream)
-- out: single zip
+- out: single zip (as stream) DONE
-- out: list of log files contained in the zip and sizes
+- out: list of log files contained in the zip and sizes DONE

 ###Send files